Pygmalion (1938 film): Awards

 George Bernard Shaw, Cecil Lewis, Ian Dalrymple, and W. P. Lipscomb won the 1938 Academy Award for Writing (Adapted Screenplay).
 The film also received nominations for Best Picture, Best Actor (Howard) and Best Actress (Hiller).
 Shaw's reaction to his award was: "It's an insult for them to offer me any honour, as if they had never heard of me before – and it's very likely they never have.
 They might as well send some honour to George for being King of England."
 However, his friend Mary Pickford later reported seeing the award on display in his home.

 At the 1938 Venice Film Festival, Leslie Howard won the Volpi Cup and the film was nominated for the Mussolini Cup.

 Copyright

-The copyright of the film Pygmalion lapsed in the United States in 1966 after its rights holder, Loew's Incorporated, failed to renew its copyright registration; as a result, the film entered the public domain.
+The copyright of the film Pygmalion lapsed in the United States in 1966 after its rights holder, Metro-Goldwyn-Mayer, failed to renew its copyright registration; as a result, the film entered the public domain.
 However, in the 9th Circuit case Russell v.
 Price (1979), Shaw's estate was able to assert its rights in the underlying work (Shaw's play), and thus retain control over the film's distribution and public performance in the United States as a derivative work.
 US copyright in Shaw's play ended in 1988, which also reverted the film to public-domain status.